 - Applications will be reviewed in March.

-- Awardees will be notified by end of March and all funds will be dispersed within three months of the award date (no later than the end of the calendar year).
+- Awardees will be notified by early May and all funds will be dispersed within three months of the award date (no later than the end of the calendar year).

 - Awardees will be invited to attend workshops in their region to meet with Facebook researchers and other experts.
 Attendance is not mandatory to qualify for the award but it is encouraged.